-Loken himself is just full of awesome.
-One memorable moment: After one of his commanders (Jubal) is possessed and kills another marine (which is a cardinal sin, by the way) what can Loken do?
-He can't shoot Jubal that would be breaking the oath of the Imperium.
-So he does the next best thing he wrestles the gun out of Jubal's hands and nearly gets thrown off a cliff.
-Right after he gets up Jubal draws his knife.
+- Loken himself is just full of awesome.
+One memorable moment: After one of his Astartes Xavyer Jubal is possessed by a daemon and kills another Space Marine (which is a cardinal sin, by the way), what can Loken do?
+He can't shoot Jubal, as that would be breaking the laws of the Imperium and the bonds between the Astartes.
+So he does the next best thing: he wrestles the gun out of Jubal's hands and nearly gets thrown off a cliff.
+Right after he gets up, Jubal draws his knife.
 And thus it breaks into a knife fight.
-After even beating Jubal, Loken tries to keep him alive.
-Before he is forced to kill him.
+Even after beating Jubal, Loken tries to keep him alive until he is finally forced to kill him.

-Whilst in a sparring match with a Lucius (the proud sword-fighting member of the Emperor's Children).
+- Whilst in a sparring match with a Lucius (the best swordsman of the Emperor's Children).
 Loken beats him by grabbing his sword hand and punching him to the floor.

-Iacton Qurze yes he was treated like a doddering old fool of a space marine but he was actually a lot smarter than he looked and on his own managed to break the back of a megarachnid invasion wave.
+- Iacton Qruze (yes he was treated like a doddering old fool of a Space Marine) was actually a lot smarter than he looked and on his own managed to break the back of a megarachnid attack wave.

-Hell, the opening of Horus Rising is one.
-The description of the Luna Wolves attack (a front of charging Astartes three kilometers wide) just lets you know how epic the series' battles are going to be.
+- Hell, the opening of Horus Rising is one.
+The description of the Luna Wolves attack (a front of charging Astartes three kilometers wide) just lets you know how epic the series's battles are going to be.